CRISPRon-BE(v1.1): CRISPR-Cas9 base editing guide design

 2. Predict designed gRNA editing efficiency and outcome frequencies.

-After pasting the sequence with the mutation into CRISPRon-BE, and choosing the suitable base editor (ABE, CBE or both), we can generate potential designed gRNAs along with their predicted outcomes.
-Here we choose "both" editors as example to show the results.
+After pasting the sequence with the mutation into CRISPRon-BE, and choosing the suitable base editor (ABE7.10, ABE8e or BE4), we can generate potential designed gRNAs along with their predicted outcomes.
+Here we choose "ABE7.10" base editor as example to show the results.
 In IGV, there are three different gRNAs capable of correcting the SNP.
 Each rectangle in IGV represents the editing window for a potential gRNA.
-For instance, there are two "A"s in the editing window for the third gRNA.
+For instance, there are two "A"s in the editing window for the first gRNA.
 To correct the mutation, we target the second "A" (14th nucleotide) within the editing window, while ensuring high editing efficiency specifically at this position, and avoiding unintended editing of the first "A" (11th nucleotide) in the editing window.
 Clicking each rectangle (gRNA) in IGV shows a brief information of this gRNA, including the base editor type (BE_type), strand compared with input sequence (BE_strand), sequence in the editing window (editing_window), gRNA editing efficiency(total_gRNA_efficiency), the outcome sequence with highest predicted freqeuncy (main_outcome) its corresponding predicted frequency (outcome_frequency), and its location in the input sequence (Location).

 In the table below, detailed predictions for gRNA editing efficiency and outcome frequency are provided.
 Hovering over the columns in the table, you can also get the introduction of the given column.
 In this table, only outcomes with frequency >= 1.0% are shown here.
 You can download the result to see the rest.